microsoft/fluentui/packages/react-popup/Spec.md

 ### Callout in v8

 The v8 `Callout` component only covers the positioned content functionality.
 The default usage involves conditional rendering of the `Callout`.
-The `onDismiss` prop requests the `Callout` to close on evenths such as clicking outside or pressing the escape key.
+The `onDismiss` prop requests the `Callout` to close on events such as clicking outside or pressing the escape key.

 ```tsx
 {isCalloutVisible && (